Thursday, 26 September 2024

 G.I.
 JOE: A REAL AMERICAN HERO No. 305, March 2024

 Focusing upon the various covert operations Serpentor Khan has put in place within his numerous enemies’ headquarters, Larry Hama’s narrative for Issue Three Hundred and Five of “G.I.
 Joe: A Real American Hero” arguably does a good job in showing just how many pies Doctor Mindbender’s mutated creation has his dirty fingers in.
 True, many of the murderous madman’s cybernetically-enhanced agents come to a truly sticky end within the twenty-pages of this publication.
-But the sheer scale of his fiendish infiltrations is still breath-taking, especially once its revealed that the grotesque-looking villain has even managed to penetrate both the Revanche facility in Baton Rouge, as well as Castle Destro.
+But the sheer scale of his fiendish infiltrations is still breath-taking, especially once it's revealed that the grotesque-looking villain has even managed to penetrate both the Revanche facility in Baton Rouge, as well as Castle Destro.

 In addition though, the American author also pens a genuinely moving scene for Dawn Moreno involving the Joe’s parents, who despite living well inside Cobra Commander’s community, still refuse to betray their daughter to arrogant neighbour Fred 23.
 The pair’s willingness to batter the Crimson Guard unconscious so as to allow their offspring to escape Springfield is extremely well paced, and will doubtless have many a bibliophile a little concerned as to whether the duo will actually manage to successfully “slip out of town tomorrow” before their assault-rifle toting prisoner can raise the alarm.